greenwyrt/plover2CAT/docs/howto/findreplace.md

 ## Text Find

-Click on `Text` under `Search Types` to enable this.
+1. Click on `Text` under `Search Types` to enable this.
 This will enable searching within translated text on the editor screen.
-Options for case sensitivity and whole word are available which can be checked or unchecked.
+2. Check/uncheck options for case sensitivity and whole word if available.

-If any text in the editor is selected, it will automatically be put into the "Find" input box if `Ctrl+F` is used.
+3. If any text in the editor is selected, it will automatically be put into the "Find" input box if `Ctrl+F` is used.

-Enter text into the find box and then press `Next` to get the next occurrence or `Previous` to get the previous.
+4. Enter text into the find box and then press `Next` to get the next occurrence or `Previous` to get the previous.

 ## Steno Find